Venetia Stevenson: Marriages and relationships

-Stevenson married MGM actor-dancer Russ Tamblyn on February 14, 1956, shortly after her half-brother, actor Jeffrey Byron, was born to her mother.
-She was 17 when Tamblyn and she had their wedding in the Wayfarers Chapel in Palos Verdes.
+At the age of 17, Stevenson married MGM actor-dancer Russ Tamblyn on February 14, 1956, shortly after her half-brother, actor Jeffrey Byron, was born to her mother. the ceremony was at the Wayfarers Chapel in Palos Verdes.
 Stevenson and Tamblyn divorced in April 1957 but remained friends.
 A widely reproduced photograph shows Stevenson calmly walking down a Los Angeles street, seemingly unaware that Tamblyn is doing a spectacular backward aerial handspring a few inches away from her.

 Stevenson had a year-long affair with actor Audie Murphy, which began when they co-starred in Seven Ways from Sundown in 1960.

-In 1962, Stevenson married Don Everly and retired from acting and modeling.
+In 1962, Stevenson married pop singer Don Everly and retired from acting and modeling.
 She had often said she hated acting.
 The couple had two daughters, Stacy and Erin Everly, both model/actresses, and a son, Edan Everly, a musician.
 They divorced in 1970 and Stevenson never remarried.
 Erin, the ex-wife of rocker Axl Rose, was the inspiration for several Guns N' Roses songs, including "Sweet Child o' Mine", where she also appeared in the video.